samuelebortolotti/neural-prnu-extractor/README.rst

    python -m ffdnet prnu --help

-The evaluation uses dataset generated as described in the previous section to evaluate a specific model.
+The evaluation uses a dataset, generated as described in the previous section, to evaluate a specific model.

 .. code-block:: shell